Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 Key Tips:

-- Practice meditation exercises or deep breathing exercises daily.
+- Practice meditation or deep-breathing exercises daily.

 - Exercise is a great stress reliever.